TommyClausner/BCI17/README.md

 brainflyTest.py provides a basic version of the original brainfly-game and can be run with additional stimulation (e.g. steady state stimulation) or without.

 SS_Game_BCI.py provides a very sophisticated version employing original space invaders graphics and further eyecandy!
 (Thanks to Steven!!)

+### Using the GUI
+The GUI is still under development and currently only runs on Unix (at least I assume without having tested it :D ).
+In order to use it define your MATLAB and python root in the config.txt file and run start_brainflyGUI_debug.py

+Note that it does not work using an actual EEG system yet.